JohnSnowLabs/spark-nlp/docs/en/alab/byol.md

 ## Support for Floating Licenses

-Annotation Lab now supports floating licenses with different scopes (_ocr: training_, _ocr: inference_, _healthcare: inference_, _healthcare: training_).
+Annotation Lab supports floating licenses with different scopes (_ocr: training_, _ocr: inference_, _healthcare: inference_, _healthcare: training_).
 Depending on the scope of the available license, users can perform model training and/or deploy pre-annotation servers.
-Licenses are a must have for training Spark NLP for Healthcare models and deploying Spark NLP for Healthcare models as pre-annotation servers.
+Licenses are a must for training Healthcare models and deploying Healthcare models as pre-annotation servers.
 Floating licenses can be acquired on self-service via [my.JohnSnowLabs.com](https://my.johnsnowlabs.com/).

 One floating license is bound to only one server (pre-annotation server, OCR server, training job) at a time.
 To run multiple model training jobs and/or pre-annotations servers, users must provide multiple floating licenses.

 Annotation Lab supports either floating licenses or air-gapped licenses.
 Mixing floating and air-gapped licenses on the same Annotation Lab instance is not allowed.

-### Usage of Spark NLP for Healthcare licenses
+### Usage of Healthcare NLP Licenses

 The number of available floating licenses can influence the creation of multiple training and pre-annotation servers.
 For example, to deploy 5 pre-annotation servers using Spark NLP for Healthcare models or embeddings, across 5 different projects, you will need 5 floating licenses.

 Since one floating license can only be used for one server, it is not possible to deploy a pre-annotation server and then trigger training from the same project when only one license is available.
 In this case, the pre-annotation server has to be deleted first, and then the training can be started.

-Those restrictions do not apply when using airgap licenses or when using Spark NLP models and embeddings.
+Those restrictions do not apply when using Spark NLP models and embeddings.